 - The 16 Best Places to See Sunset in London (& Sunset Times)

-The great part about visiting London in May are the long days – there’s plenty of sunlight as this part of the globe approaches the June solstice and the longest day of the year.
+The great part about visiting London in May is the long days – there’s plenty of sunlight as this part of the globe approaches the June solstice and the longest day of the year.

 London May Weather & Temperature